-Professions have developed around unique expertise acquired by a group of people, be it law, teaching, healthcare, web design, or whatever.
+Professions have developed around unique expertise acquired by people, be it law, teaching, healthcare, web design, or whatever.
 The precise nature of professionalism in healthcare is a matter of debate and discussion (see box below).
 Nevertheless, there are a great many professions focused on many different sets of knowledge and skill.
 Most professions have a code delineating expected behaviours, values, and attitudes.
-One expected behaviour is that a professional will pass on their expertise to others.
+One desired behaviour is that a professional will pass on their expertise to others.
 Professions are also characterised by having a professional body or society, an organisation that sets and maintains standards.
-The professional body may also represent the profession politically, and in negotiations about financial matters.
+The professional body may also represent the profession politically and in negotiations about financial matters.

 The medical profession is one of the older professions (but not the oldest!).
 The Royal College of Physicians (London) has recently (2018) reviewed and published a document about advancing medical professionalism.
 This can be found here.
 This was developed after extensive consultation with others, including other professions, patients, and commissioning organisations.

-The report identified seven key aspects of medical professionalism.
+The report identified seven critical aspects of medical professionalism.
 They are that the doctor acts as a:

 - patient partner

 - manager and leader

 These roles will be present in most healthcare professions, whether stated explicitly or not.
 They would all apply to a rehabilitation professional.
 The fifth role is that of “learner and teacher.”
 Interestingly, learning and teaching are conjoined.
 It is my experience, and I am sure this has been shown in research, that teaching someone else is associated with much learning on my behalf.